evilgeniuslabs/evilgeniuslabs.github.io/_posts/2017-02-19-wifi-led-controller.md

 I also designed a 3D printed enclosure for it.
 It provides access to the wiring for the LEDs, IR receiver, reset button, and Micro USB connector.

 <img src="https://i.imgur.com/KxmFRfz.jpg" style="width:400px" class="img-responsive" />

-The shield is available in our store on [Tindie](https://www.tindie.com/products/8576).

 The enclosure STL files are also available for 3D printing on [Thingiverse](https://www.thingiverse.com/thing:2502212).